cghiaus/PyCloze/README.md

 The procedure allows us to generate a set of questions from which one will be [randomly assigned][random_q] by Moodle to a student.
 The problem is the same for all questions, but the input data and the responses are different from question to question.
 Therefore, the procedure is suited for exams and evaluations.

+Moodle random questions can be used for quizzes of:
+- 10 min. during lectures (especially video lectures) to check the comprehension of concepts;
+- 1 hour during seminaries to see the capacity of students to solve their own problem;
+- 2 hours for final exams.

 ## Licence
 Code is released under [MIT Lincence](https://choosealicense.com/licenses/mit/); docs are released under [Creative Commons](https://creativecommons.org/licenses/by/3.0/) licence.